panoptic-labs/docs/docs/developers/V1.0/libraries/library.Errors.md

 ```

 ### UniswapPoolNotInitialized
-The Uniswap Pool has not been created, so it cannot be used in the SFPM or factory
+The Uniswap Pool has not been created, so it cannot be used in the SFPM or have a PanopticPool created for it by the factory

 ```solidity